ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 #### Improvements

-##### Support to Provide Values for Configurable Variables through TOML In-line Tables
+##### Support to provide values for configurable variables through TOML In-line tables

 The configurable feature is improved to support TOML in-line tables through the TOML syntax.
-The values for configurable variables of types `map` and `record` can be now provided using TOML in-line tables.
+The values for configurable variables of types `map` and `record` can now beprovided using TOML in-line tables.
-Similarly, the values for configurable variables of types array of `map`, array of `record`, and `table` can be now provided using the TOML array of TOML in-line tables.
+Similarly, the values for configurable variables of types array of `map`, array of `record`, and `table` can now be provided using the TOML array of TOML in-line tables.

 For example, if the configurable variables are defined in the following way,